 When Ralph Griffin returned home after serving two years in the Navy, World War I was just ending.
 Before leaving home he had helped his father, Moses Griffin in the family business.
 Moses owned several cotton warehouses and gins throughout Coffee county and was active in Agribusiness from the late 1800’s.

 In 1977 Rowan’s son, Ralph Griffin Evans joined the family business, eventually acquiring ownership from his father.
-Under Ralph Evans’ management, R.W.
-Griffin has grown from one location in Douglas to 18 retail locations, two cotton gins, several major liquid terminals, a major liquid manufacturing operation, bulk storage warehouses, as well as several peanut facilities and grain buying points.
+Under Ralph’s management, R.W.
+Griffin has grown from one location in Douglas to 21 retail locations, two cotton gins, several major liquid terminals, a major liquid manufacturing operation, bulk dry storage warehouses, one grain facility, and four peanut facility buying points.